 Proposed in 1780 to “suppress” the rise of Dissenting and freethinking societies, the Sunday Observance Act was passed in 1781 and adopted across Britain that year.
 In seeking to encourage Sunday worship, the new law aimed to curb Sunday trading and to prevent the public on such days from visiting parks, museums, zoos, theaters, meeting-houses, and concert halls.
-The interest of this essay lies in the cultural effects of such legislation, as well as in the figure who proposed it, Bishop Beilby Porteus, and the freethinking philosopher, William Nicholson, who challenged Porteus and Britain’s episcopacy by detailing the law’s and the Bible’s inconsistencies.
-Nicholson titled the pamphlet The Doubts of Infidels.
+The interest of this essay lies in the cultural effects of such legislation, as well as in the figure who proposed it, Bishop Beilby Porteus, and the freethinking philosopher, William Nicholson, who is said to have challenged Porteus and Britain’s episcopacy by detailing the law’s and the Bible’s inconsistencies.
+The pamphlet attributed to Nicholson, though its authorship remains contested, is called The Doubts of Infidels.

 The “Act for Preventing Certain Abuses and Profanations on the Lord’s Day, Called Sunday” bears more than a striking name.
 For more than a century and a half, while Britain was industrializing and undergoing numerous democratic reforms, the 1781 observance law was responsible for closing each Sunday not just the nation’s theaters and taverns but also its libraries, museums, zoos, public gardens, and of course its shops.
 In 1831, the Lord’s Day Observance Society was formed to help ensure the law’s application across the country, including to end Sunday trading, but in May 1894 a National Federation of Sunday Societies was established in Leeds in an effort to “remove all [such] vexatious restrictions” (Judge 1).
 Despite vocal criticism also in Scotland and Wales, where the law was equally far-reaching, even modest reform took another four decades.
 The 1932 Sunday Entertainment Act made it possible once more for the British public to visit museums, zoos, and picture galleries on Sundays, but it wasn’t until 1972, remarkably, with passage of the Sunday Theatre Act, that British theaters were once more able to open and hold performances legally on such days.How the Sunday Observance law came into existence is itself notable.
 The bill that Parliament approved, granting it sweeping powers to shut down businesses and non-church organizations that opened or met on Sundays, stemmed almost entirely from the actions and concerns of one influential bishop, Beilby Porteus (Fig. 1).
 An avid reformer and abolitionist with keen interests also in the Society for the Propagation of the Gospel in Foreign Parts, Porteus was bishop of Chester before passage of the bill but made bishop of London after its approval.
 While in hindsight his abolitionist stance puts him on the right side of history, it’s notable that to the bishop abolition and domestic religious-political reform were of a piece and thought part of the same struggle.